raspberrypilearning/club-mentoring/en/step_2.md

 ## Who is involved in a Code Club
 Within a club there are usually the young people attending (creators), those volunteering their time to support the club, and in community-based settings parents and guardians of younger creators.

-The number of mentors needed depends on the venue size and how many creators attend the sessions.
-We recommend a ratio of at least one adult to every ten young people, unless you are a teacher or have teachers helping at your club.

 --- collapse ---

 ---
 title: Creators (young people)
 ---
 The young people who attend Code Clubs.
-Creators generally are between the age of nine and sixteen.
 The only requirements for creators are an interest in making with technology, and some creativity.

 --- /collapse ---